inouetakuya/google-nest-notifier/README.md

 cp .env.example .env
 ```

-- Please set your Google Home IP address to `.env`.
+- Set your Google Home IP address to `.env`
-- Please sign up ngrok and set your token to `.env` so that your tunnels don't time out.
+- Sign up ngrok and set your token to `.env` so that your tunnels don't time out

 ## Development